Ashlie-G/LuxeEthique/README.md

 Wireframes for your app
 ### R14 ###
 An ERD for your app
+### R19 ###
+Provide your database schema design
+The schema design revolves around the User model as the app functionality is dependent on user actions.
+Within the schema, all other tables reference user for this reason

+keys attributes, constraints
 ### R15 ###
 Explain the different high-level components (abstractions) in your app